macgregor/alexandria/README.md

 ## Maven Plugin
 The `alexandria-maven-plugin` can be used to add conversion/publishing to your maven project as part of the project build.

+## Trobleshooting
+* [crazy long error about eclipse loggers](https://stackoverflow.com/questions/47920305/can-not-set-org-eclipse-aether-spi-log-logger-with-custom-maven-plugin) when trying to install alexandria-maven-plugin.
+Upgrade maven to at least 3.5.2